capital-G/Young-Persons-Guide-To-SuperCollider/glossary.rst

         An alternative synth engine to :term:`scsynth` which is designed for multi-core processors.

     scide
+    SuperCollider IDE
         The integrated development environment for SuperCollider, written in Qt.
         The IDE allows in a simple way to write and navigate through :term:`sclang` code and also offers inspection tools for :term:`scsynth` such as a meter for loudness.

+    method
+        A function which is written within the class and attached to an object and has therefore access to the data of the object, e.g. :code:`"hello world".postln;` where we need the content of the string in order to print it.
+        If the function is attached to a class but has not access to an object it is called a static method, e.g. :code:`Ndef.clear;` which clears all
+        Ndefs that were initiated and is therefore not attached to a single object.